thindil/steamsky/bin/doc/MODDING.md

   set to `skill` and value with name of skill which will be removed.

 All changes below (to **Skills**) are made in *game.dat* file or custom file inside modification directory.
 Custom file must start with `data` tag.
-If you want overwrite default value in own file, just add new line with proper tag and attributes.
+If you want to overwrite default value in own file, just add new line with proper tag and attributes.